 What about braces?
 Don’t wear a brace to avoid potential injury, Noelle says.
-If movement is the ultimate objective, braces comes into play when you feel instability in a joint, signs of degeneration.
+If movement is the ultimate objective, braces come into play when you feel instability in a joint, signs of degeneration.
 Joint degeneration is common as we age.

 braces can support instability in a joint

-The sheer variety of high quality Bauerfeind orthopaedic bracing to support feet and ankles, knees, hips and thighs, back, hands and wrists, elbows, and shoulders makes it easier to maintain the activity you have been doing while avoiding injury.
+The sheer variety of high-quality Bauerfeind orthopaedic bracing to support feet and ankles, knees, hips and thighs, back, hands and wrists, elbows, and shoulders makes it easier to maintain the activity you have been doing while avoiding injury.

 “We want people to be as active for as long as they can and a brace will help with that,” she says.

 Not all braces are created equal, however.
 What sets Bauerfeind braces apart is their innovative design and functional materials.
 Their braces provide unmatched quality and support.
 So much so that professional athletes like Canadian National Volleyball Team member, Sam Pedlow, count on Bauerfeind braces to make the most of their movement.